FACT: 80 per cent of Canadians will suffer from back pain in their lifetimes.

 There are many things you can do to maintain a healthy spine and prevent muscle and joint injuries.
 Click here and take the quiz to see if anything’s holding you back!

-Less is More - Each year, patients attend our clinic suffering from the affects of training for a long distance race, including a half or full marathon.
-Here is some guidelines as to why and how best to avoid those common injuries that prevent so many people from achieving their lifetime goal.
+Less is More – Each year, patients attend our clinic suffering from the effects of training for a long-distance race, including a half or full marathon.
+Here are some guidelines as to why and how best to avoid those common injuries that prevent so many people from achieving their lifetime goals.

-Fortunately today's modern runner and the guidelines given to complete a marathon do not necessarily recommend grinding out 100 miles per week! as was common in the early 1980's.
-The average runner does half this amount and suffers little or no decrease in competetive ability (Sheehan G. Physician Sports Medicine 19:21 1991
+Fortunately, today’s modern runner and the guidelines given to complete a marathon do not necessarily recommend grinding out 100 miles per week! as was common in the early 1980s.
+The average runner does half this amount and suffers little or no decrease in competitive ability (Sheehan G. Physician Sports Medicine 19:21 1991).

 Quick Facts on Shock Absorption:

 - Vertical Thrust 2-3 times Body Weight